-30 Pieces of Silver, Anti Christian, Bribery, Canada Summer Jobs Program Bribe, Freedom of Conscience, Freedom of Conscience and Religion, Freedom of Thought, Infringement on the Freedom of Conscience, Ironic, Justin Trudeau, Political Correctness gone mad, Post Christian, Separation of Church and State
+30 Pieces of Silver, Abortion, Anti Christian, Bribery, Canada Summer Jobs Program Bribe, Freedom of Conscience, Freedom of Conscience and Religion, Freedom of Thought, Infringement on the Freedom of Conscience, Ironic, Justin Trudeau, Political Correctness gone mad, Post Christian, Separation of Church and State

 In a liberal democracy that Canada has enjoyed, there has been plenty of room for the freedom of conscience in a plural society.